 - Cost-saving: Save on accommodation and travel in your first semester.
 International students can save over $6000 CAD in housing and living expenses in the first semester by studying online.

-The tuition payment deadline for the fall 2020 semester is extended until Monday, July 6, 2020.
+The tuition payment deadline for the May 2021 semester is Thursday, March 25, 2021.
 Payments will be accepted after the deadline without late charges, until a program becomes full.
 If your program closes before you secure a seat by paying your first semester’s tuition, applicants will be put on a waiting list.
 You can also choose to defer your start date until the next available intake for your program.